imranj131/advlib/README.md

     advlib.ble.process(rawHexPacket);

-The library is organised hierarchically so that the separate elements of a packet can be processed individually.
+The library is organized hierarchically so that the separate elements of a packet can be processed individually.
 Refer to the index below for details on each element:

 * [Header](#header)
 * [Address](#address)